Highfivery/referrer-analytics/readme.txt

 == Changelog ==

-= v1.1.0 =
+= v1.4.0 =

 * Added additional pre-defined referrer hosts
-* Added paging to the Referrer Log
+* Added ability to have a fallback referrer if `$_SERVER['HTTP_REFERER']` is unavailable
+* Added the ability to prevent WP from automatcially adding `rel="noreferrer"` tags to external links
+* Fixed issue with some plugin form fields not saving

+= v1.3.1 =

+* Fixed PHP warning header output issue on the log page after a log is deleted for some hosts
+* Fixed duplicate comma seperated IP addresses on some hosts like Pantheon
+* Removed log files & now storing referred traffic in the database

+= v1.3.0 =

-* Log now get's synced with updated referrer & known hosts
+* Added additional pre-defined referrer hosts
+* Various admin UI improvements

 = v1.2.0 =